lsst-sitcom/sitcomtn-025/index.rst

 This section is not yet completed.
 In the final version, a prioritized list of required functionalities will be presented.
 Note that the requirements are already prioritized to a degree and will help develop this list.
+Furthermore, an single list for prioritization may not be the best deliverable as many of the efforts can be pursued in parrallel.
+This is especially true when comparing tasks such as the Catcher CSC development and updates to the Camera Visualization Tool.

 The development of the Catcher is the highest priority item as it is required to develop the on-the-fly analysis framework and will take time to produce.